jimktrains/subtlelanternradio/README.md

 * 2.7" eInk Display
   * Low Power + Visible in Sunlight
   * Slow refresh rate
+  * Used to display slow-changing information: frequency, settings, modes
 * 5" TFT Display (optional)
   * Higher power, not visible in sunlight
   * Fast refresh rate
+  * Used to show fast-updating information waterfalls or spectrums.

 ### Audio